 Grease and line standard loaf tins with baking paper.

-In a large bowl, mix the HGG ginger dry mix, baking soda, baking powder, mixed spice and nutmeg.
+In a large bowl, mix 300g (2 1/4 cup) velvety dry mix, baking soda, baking powder, and all the spices

 In a small saucepan add the coconut nectar and butter/oil.
 Melt over low heat until nicely combined.